kernelmachine/kernelmachine.github.io.archive/_posts/2016-12-28-Introducing-Utah.md

 ### Combinators

-The user interacts with Utah dataframes by chaining combinators, which are essentially iterator extensions (or _adapters_) over the original dataframe.
-This means that each operation is lazy by default.
-You can chain as many combinators as you want, but it won't do anything until you invoke a collection operation like `as_df`, which would allocate the results into a new dataframe, or `as_matrix`, which would allocate the results into an ndarray matrix.
+The user interacts with Utah dataframes by chaining combinators, which are adapters over the dataframe iterator.
+Each operation is lazy by default.
+You can chain as many combinators as you want, but it won't do anything until you invoke a collection operation like `as_df`, which would allocate the results into a new dataframe, or `as_matrix`, which would allocate the results into a 2-d ndarray.

 I've organized the combinators that I've built so far into four different types, but there are naturally many more.
 The nice thing is that the iterator adapter design makes it extremely easy to add new combinators to the project.